 Q1.
 Has anyone at home told you to eat slowly and to chew well so that the food digests properly?
 Why do you think they say this?

 Q3.
-Think what does the saliva in our mouth do?
+Think about what the saliva does in our mouth.

 Answer: Saliva mixes with food and makes the food soft and digestible.